vuamitom/vuamitom.github.io/_drafts/2018-08-30-responsive-client-centric-application.markdown

 11. Show offline data first before fetching online one.

 12. Merging offline and online state: a locally unique id is often helpful in deduping and joining result after ward.

+13. Making a cut between config batch saving and auto saving per config line can be really different. (this is more of UX, it's about communicate error on time and at the right place)